 - -- Omega-3 fatty acids have been proven to help prevent heart disease.
 Omega-3 fatty acids are found in abundance in fishes like salmon, mackerel, and herring and it can be also found in walnuts, olive oil and flaxseed oil.

-Ayurvedic Medicines to treat Hyperthyrodism
+Ayurvedic Medicines For Hyperthyrodism

 - Medicines used to treat inflammation of the Thyroid Gland — Arogya-Vardhini, Panch-Tikta-Ghrut-Guggulu, Triphala-Guggulu, Punarnavadi-Guggulu, Maha-Manjishthadi-Qadha, Triphala, Kanchnaar (Bauhinia variegata), Saariva (Hemidesmus indicus), Usheer (Vetiveria zizanioidis), Chandan (Santalum album), Nimba (Azadirachta indica), Guduchi (Tinospora cordifolia) and Gokshur (Tribulus terrestris).